← Back to projects

 Overview

 I spend my time at Fidelity working on complex B2B and B2C problems related to student debt.
 I was brought onto the Student Debt Direct product to work on modernization efforts.
-Tasked with the ambiguous goal of improving the overall user experience for the post-enrollment side, I used various methods, including research, facilitating discussions, talking to users, identifying pain points, creating new flows, prototyping, and working with developers.
+Tasked with the ambiguous goal of improving the overall user experience for the post-enrollment side, I worked with the team to implement a new design system, fix accessibility issues, and simplify the loan management experience.

 Year